eowino/serverless-aws/README.md

 ### Step 5
 - To store data using DynamoDB, add a resources section in the yaml config file
 - [Create a table](https://console.aws.amazon.com/dynamodb/home)

+## Step 6
+- Writing data to a DynamoDB table using a lambda function - see `create.js`
+- By default, lambda functions is not allowed to interact with tables.
+Access must be provided
+- An iamRole must be set - see `serverless.yml`
+- Test HTTP POST function - `curl -X POST https://gcc1c1spt5.execute-api.us-east-1.amazonaws.com/dev/todos --data '{ "text": "First DynamoDB post" }'`
+- N.B. ensure you have selected the correct region